 For example, if a patient was set to have their right hip replaced but the doctor instead replaced the left hip, the malpractice would immediately be known.
 But for instance, if a patient’s medical testing indicated cancer and the doctor failed to diagnose it before the cancer spread, the malpractice may not immediately be known.

 Medical malpractice cases are unique, and every case is different.
-Be sure to discuss your case with a qualified medical malpractice attorney right away.
+Be sure to discuss your case with the best serious injury attorney in Boca Raton, FL right away.

 The Medical Malpractice Statute of Repose